jeremiethibeault/learn-netcore-react/README.md

 1. Start the backend API: `cd API` then `dotnet run`.

 1. Start the web client: `cd client-app` then `npm start`.

+## Building the project for deployment

+1. Build the web client: `cd client-app` then `npm build`.

+1. This will create an optimized webapp and move it to the `wwwroot` folder of the API.